dhyxy/busse/README.md

 ### Installing

--   in the `bussy` folder from the terminal, run the following commands:
+-   in the `busse` folder from the terminal, run the following commands:
     ```bash
     # this installs all the js/ts dependencies in the package.json
     # and migrates the database (https://www.prisma.io/docs/concepts/components/prisma-migrate)